abhushanaj/Hacktoberfest-2019-celebration/README.md

 -----

 # Motivation
 There seems to be a lot of hype around hacktoberfest this season and I love it.
 Contributing to Open Source can be a highly satisfying experience, especially for new developers out there who have just started with their journey.
-I am one of such developer, who is teaching himself to penetrate into  on Full Stack Development Indutry by teaching himself Web Development and Programming since a few months.
+I am one of such developer, who is teaching himself to penetrate into  on Full Stack Development Industry by teaching himself Web Development and Programming since a few months.
 Hacktober Fest came as a gift  to me to finally showcase my abilities no matter in what ever way possible(big or small) and made me more confident.
 I believe there are many more students/self-taught beginners out there, waiting for their first cool swags and T-shirt to boast about along with a great learning experience.
 So I started a small initiative to support all of you in this journey including myself.

 How will this work: